k-horton/SWMP-2022-16S-Sequencing/R-microeco-overview.md

 ![t_cyano_abund_box](https://github.com/user-attachments/assets/ce02a93b-49a2-40aa-9221-41a2f24fd46f)

-6. Assess community composition of all cyanobacteria detected.
+6. Abundance of each cyanobacteria morphology observed with microscopy were compared across field days.

     *(File: community_composition.R)*